What is this, exactly??

 OK, but what if my email changes?

 You should use an email address that you plan to keep for a long time (gmail, hotmail, yahoo, etc) rather than your work address for that job you hate.
-You can also change the email for your future letters from your FutureMe from the "Your Letters" page.
-Your letter will be delivered from the email address: mailer (then the at sign) futureme.org, so you may want to tell your email to make sure and allow and that address and mark those email as important.
+IF need be, you can change the email for your future letters from your FutureMe from the "Your Letters" page.
+And you can always sign into FutureMe to see a letter that's been delivered.